Free Shipping On All Orders Over $100

 Pallasites: Gem embedded Nickel Iron:

-Pallasites: Pallasites are one of the most visually striking types, characterized by their beautiful olivine crystals embedded in a metallic matrix.
+Pallasites: Pallasites are one of the most visually striking meteorite types, characterized by their beautiful olivine crystals embedded in a metallic matrix.
 These meteorites likely formed at the interface between the core and mantle of differentiated bodies, where molten metal percolated through fractures and filled cavities within the silicate matrix.
 The study of pallasites provides insights into the dynamics of core-mantle interactions and the mixing of materials in the early solar system.

 Mesosiderites: Mesosiderites are stony-iron meteorites composed of roughly equal parts of silicate minerals and metallic alloys.
 Unlike pallasites, which exhibit a distinct separation of metal and silicate phases, mesosiderites show evidence of intense brecciation and mixing, indicating violent processes within the parent body.
 These meteorites likely originated from the crust or mantle of large differentiated bodies, where impacts or tectonic activity led to the commingling of materials.